abhiib02/PageBar/README.md

 # PageBar.js
 pagebar.js is very small snippet of code that gives a simple bar on the top to show how much page scroll left.

+standalone code
+no html
+no css
+only add js file

 just add this script tag to add pagebar to you webpage
 ```html
 <script src="https://cdn.jsdelivr.net/gh/abhiib02/PageBar/PageBar.js"></script>